-In-home Services - In-home services provide support for older adults who need services to maintain independent living.
+In-home Services - In-home services such as housekeeping, personal attendant care, respite care, medication management, and personal emergency response monitoring provide support for older adults who need services to maintain independent living.

 Nutrition Services - Nutrition Services provide hot noon meals at Neighborhood Centers and also provide volunteer-delivered hot lunches to homebound older adults.

-Caregiver Support - The Area Agency on Aging sponsors services to support non-paid caregivers of frail older adults who need services to maintain independent living.
-Caregiver Information on Top Topics
+Caregiver Support - The Area Agency on Aging sponsors assessment, counseling, and in-home services to support caregivers of frail older adults who need services to maintain independent living.

 CARE Nursing Home Pre-admission Screening - CARE stands for Client Assessment, Referral and Evaluation.
 Everyone seeking a permanent move to a Kansas nursing facility must be assessed by the CARE program.

 The Commission on Aging (COA) is a voluntary group of individuals appointed by the Board of County Commissioners (BOCC) to provide information, guidance, advice and support to the Johnson County Area Agency on Aging (AAA) and to serve as a liaison to the BOCC concerning the needs of older county residents and services to meet those needs.
 COA meetings are open to the public and usually held at 9:00 a.m. the second Wednesday of the month in our Olathe office.
-Please call 913-715-8860 or email HSA-AAAWeb@jocogov.org for meeting information.
-The Commission honors individuals or groups with an annual Leadership in Aging award.
+Please call 913-715-8860 for meeting information.
+See more information at https://www.jocogov.org/coa

 Legal Services - Seniors receive legal consultation and representation, education, and assistance with civil cases and access to public benefits, including issues such as housing, social security, Medicare/Medicaid, powers-of-attorney, living wills, and consumer advocacy.
 Services are provided by Kansas Legal Services (KLS) on a donation basis.
 Appointments can be scheduled at several locations throughout Johnson County.

 SHICK (Senior Health Insurance Counseling for Kansans) is a program offering older Kansans an opportunity to talk with trained community volunteers about Medicare and other health insurance programs.
-The program also provides assistance with accessing prescription drugs at reduced costs.
-This program is currently contracted with and available through the East Central Kansas Area Agency on Aging.
-Call the ECKAAA re SHICK at 1-800-633-5621.
+SHICK services in Johnson County are contracted with and available through the East Central Kansas Area Agency on Aging at 1-800-633-5621.

 Volunteer Opportunities - The Area Agency on Aging offers many opportunities for volunteers to assist us in our mission of supporting health and independence for older adults in the county.